JuliaGaussianProcesses/InducingPoints.jl/docs/src/index.md

 CurrentModule = InducingPoints
 ```

-# InducingPoints
+# Intro

 InducingPoints.jl aims at providing an easy way to select inducing points locations for Sparse Gaussian Processes both in an online and offline setting.

-The point selection is split in the online (`OnIPSA`) and offline settings.
+These most used most prominently in sparse GP regression (see e.g. [`ApproximateGPs.jl](https://github.com/JuliaGaussianProcesses/ApproximateGPs.jl))

-All algorithms inherit from `AbstractInducingPointsSelection` or `AIPSA` which can be passed to the different APIs
+All algorithms inherit from `AbstractInducingPointsSelection` or `AIPSA` which can be passed to the different APIs.

 ## Offline Inducing Points Selection